tiprankstipranks

 Deceleration in, or resistance to, the acceptance of model-informed biopharmaceutical discovery and development by regulatory authorities or academic institutions could damage our reputation or reduce the demand for our products and services.

-There has been a steady increase in the recognition by regulatory and academic institutions of the role that modeling and simulation can play in the biopharmaceutical development and approval process, as demonstrated by new regulations and guidance documents describing and encouraging the use of modeling and simulation in the biopharmaceutical discovery, development, testing and approval process, which has directly led to an increase in the demand for our services.
-Changes in government or regulatory policy, or a reversal in the trend toward increasing the acceptance of and reliance upon in silico data (trials, studies, or experiments conducted via computer or computer simulation) in the drug approval process, could decrease the demand for our products and services or lead regulatory authorities to cease use of, or to recommend against the use of, our products and services.
-This, in turn, could have a material adverse impact on our revenue and future growth.
-Our software products are licensed by the FDA, Japan's PMDA and 21 other regulatory authorities, who use them in assessing new drug applications.
-These licenses, which accounted for 0.2 % of our annual revenue in 2023, are typically renewed on an annual basis, and there is no obligation for these regulatory authorities to renew these licenses at the same or any level.
-Although we do not believe that reduction or elimination of the use of any of our software products that are currently licensed by regulatory authorities would have a direct impact on the use of those products by our industry customers, it could diminish our reputation and negatively impact our ability to effectively market and sell our software products, particularly if such action were part of a wider reversal of government or regulatory acceptance of in silico data.
+There has been a steady level of recognition by regulatory and academic institutions of the role that modeling and simulation can play in the biopharmaceutical development and approval process, as demonstrated by regulations and guidance documents describing and encouraging the use of modeling and simulation in the biopharmaceutical discovery, development, testing and approval process, which has directly led to an increase in the demand for our services.
+Nonetheless, significant changes in government or regulatory policy, or a reversal in the level of adoption and reliance upon in silico data (trials, studies, or experiments conducted via computer or computer simulation) in the drug approval process, could result in the decrease in demand for our products and services or lead regulatory authorities to cease use of, or to recommend against the use of, our products and services.
+These factors, in turn, could ultimately have a material adverse effect on our business, financial condition and results of operations.
+Our software products are licensed by the FDA and other regulatory authorities, who may use them in assessing new drug applications.
+These licenses are typically renewed on an annual basis, and there is no obligation for these regulatory authorities to renew these licenses at the same or any level.
+While these licenses account for a small amount of our annual revenue, a reduction or the elimination of the use of any of our software products that are currently licensed by regulatory authorities could diminish our reputation and negatively impact our ability to effectively market and sell our software products, particularly if such action were part of a wider reversal of government or regulatory acceptance of in silico data.
 We also work closely with the global academic community on research, publications, and training of the next generation of biopharmaceutical scientists.
 Our software products are used in many academic institutions, often free of charge, where students, including PhD candidates, are first exposed to the types of tools and models that we offer.
-Upon graduating, these students often become employed by biopharmaceutical companies, where they continue to use our products and advocate for their continued use.
-If academic institutions decide to use competitive products, or develop their own biosimulation products, or reduce the exposure to biosimulation tools in general, familiarity with our products by the future generations of pharmacometricians and clinical pharmacologists will be diminished, which could ultimately result in a reduction in demand for our products.
+Upon graduating, these students frequently become employed by biopharmaceutical companies, where they may continue to use our products and advocate for their continued use.
+If academic institutions decide to use competitive products, develop their own biosimulation products, or reduce their exposure to biosimulation tools in general, familiarity with our products by the future generations of pharmacometricians and clinical pharmacologists may be diminished, which could ultimately result in a reduction in demand for our products over time.

 Demand - Risk 2